crypticwisdom/Python_notes/Python Language/1-python-notes.md

 - Conversion from float to integer.
 - Manual type conversion in Python.
 That is, a conversion the programmer does by him/her self.
-- Mostly converting from bigger data type to smaller, but can be in any form.
+- Mostly converting from a bigger data type to smaller, but can be in any form.

 ```python
     print(3 * 2.0) # output: 6.0 (Python interpreter performed a type conversion here.)